 Grazzini-Rucki has no known relatives that live in Stearns County, but a small number of her remaining supporters live in the area.

 Missing for 944 days

-On November 18, 2015 – 944 days after they disappeared – the girls were found living on a Dahlen’s ranch by law enforcement, headed by the Lakeville Police Department.
-In total, Samantha and Gianna were held at the White Horse Ranch for 942 days.
+On November 18, 2015 – 944 days after they disappeared – the girls were found living on a ranched in Herman, Minnesota owned by Doug and Gina Dahlen by law enforcement, headed by the Lakeville Police Department.
+In total, Samantha and Gianna were held at the Dahlen’s property – the White Horse Ranch – for 942 days.